plone/plone.app.jquerytools/README.txt

       content has nothing matching the formselector.
 Available actions include 'close' to simply close the overlay, 'reload' to reload the page, and 'redirect' to redirect to another page.
 If you choose 'redirect', you must specify the URL in the redirect option.
+You may also supply a callback function that returns one of these strings.
+The overlay helper will call the function with the overlay element as an argument.

     * closeselector: use this to specify a JQuery selector that will be used to find elements within the overlay that should close the overlay if clicked.
 The most obvious example is a form's cancel button.

     * redirect: if you specify 'redirect' for the noform action, use the redirect option to specify the full target URL.
+You may also supply a callback function that returns a URL.
+The overlay helper will call the function with the overlay element as an argument.

 AJAX
 ----